mike-feldmeier/env-wrapper/README.md

 const key = env.get('my-key')
 ```

+## Comments

+Any line where the first non-space character is '#' will be ignored.
+This allows commenting for clarity, or temporarily removing a line from effect with out actually removing it.

+*Example .env file:*

+    # Credentials
+    USERNAME=public
+    PASSWORD*=private

 ## Optional debug of load behavior

 Adding an object that sets debug to true will print any variables that are loaded to the console.